flut1/discogs-data-tools/readme.md

 ## Database import
 Currently, this library only contains utilities to import the data dumps into MongoDB.
 However, the NodeJS API allows you to use the same code to import into other databases.
-See examples below.
+See the example in [Node.JS API](#nodejs-api) below.
 If you'd like to contribute a script to import into a different database, please send a PR :)

 ### MongoDB Indexes
 When using the `mongo` CLI command, some useful indexes will be automatically added to the database